Day 1: CUSCO – MOLLEPATA - HUMANTAY LAKE - SORAYPAMPA

 - Huayna Picchu Mountain climbing: USD 75.00 (Need to book in advance)

-- Tour Name: Salkantay trek to Machu Picchu 4 days
+- Trek Name: Salkantay trek 4 days 3 nights

 - Accommodation: beautiful campsites

 - Acclimatization: Due to the high altitude, we recommend 2 days in Cusco before embarking on our Salkantay trek to Machu Picchu 4 days